squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 # Setting up site search

-Material for MkDocs provides a great, client-side search implementation, omitting the need for the integation of third-party services, which might violate data privacy regulations.
+Material for MkDocs provides a great, client-side search implementation, omitting the need for the integration of third-party services, which might violate data privacy regulations.
 Furthermore, with some effort, search can be made available [offline][1].